Please enable JavaScript to ensure auto alt text generation works properly

 1. The candidate experience is strong.

 Candidates can record on their own schedule, re-record if they flub an answer, and interact with a friendly, mobile-optimized interface.
-Completion rates reportedly hover around 91%, which is high by industry standards.
+Completion rates are reportedly strong, which users attribute to the mobile-friendly interface and re-record option.

 You can also brand the experience with your company’s logo, intro videos, and custom questions—even on the free plan (co-branded with myInterview).
 The option to send SMS invites also helps drive completions.